bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 The demonstration must clearly show the successful completion of the following four parts in order.

-**Part A: Manipulator Control in RViz**
+**Part A: Simulation with CLI Tracking**
-This part demonstrates your ability to control the simulated manipulator arm using MoveIt and RViz.
+**This part demonstrates your ability to control the simulated robot and use ROS 2 CLI tools to track messages.**

-* **Launch Simulation:** Start the Gazebo simulation and launch the MoveIt RViz configuration.
+* **Launch Simulation:** Start the `turtlebot3_manipulation_gazebo` simulation.
-* **Interactive Marker Control:** Use the interactive marker attached to the gripper in RViz to plan and execute several movements.
-You must demonstrate moving the end-effector up/down, forward/backward, and rotating it around at least one axis.
+* **Topic Inspection:** Open a terminal and run `ros2 topic echo /joint_states`.
+Ensure this terminal is clearly visible in the video.
-* **Gripper Goal State:** Use the "Goal State" dropdown in the MoveIt MotionPlanning panel to command the gripper.
-Show the successful execution of both the "open" and "close" states.
+* **Teleoperation:** In a separate terminal, use the keyboard teleoperation node to move the robotic arm.
-* **RViz UI Exploration:** Demonstrate one useful feature of the RViz interface that helps with motion planning.
-Briefly explain what you are showing.
+* **Verification:** Clearly show that as you press keys to move the arm in Gazebo, the values in the `ros2 topic echo` terminal change in real-time.
+Demonstrate moving at least two different joints.

 **Part B: Physical Robot SLAM**
 This section demonstrates mapping a real-world environment with the physical TurtleBot.